Terms and Conditions

 INFORMATION FOR STUDENTS

-- All classes at SEDA College LTD operate a ten week term.
+- All classes at SEDA College LTD operate an 8-week term.
 There are no classes on Bank Holidays.
 These classes are added to the end of the term.

 - We generally offer courses for different levels from Beginners (A1.1) to Upper Intermediate (B1.2).